Lakeland’s revenues top €1bn as Lacpatrick merger beds in

 Lakeland’s operating profit grew by almost €3 million to €20.5 million, while earnings before interest, tax, depreciation and amortisation, a measure of the cash a business generates, rose €9.3 million to €42.9 million.

-Lakeland closed Lacpatrick’s yoghurt manufacturing business and a butter plant in Co Monaghan, whose capacity was shared among other factories.
+Lakeland closed Lacpatrick’s yogurt manufacturing business and a butter plant in Co Monaghan, whose capacity was shared among other factories.

 Speaking as the co-op published its annual report on Wednesday, Mr Hanley noted that Covid-19 had hit its food-service business in the second quarter of the year.